*Updated on February 3rd, 2020

-As we all know, asphalt is one of the strongest pavement material out there.
-It is widely used because of its sturdy property.
+Asphalt is one of the strongest pavement materials available and widely used throughout the Pinellas County, the U.S. and even worldwide.
+It is widely used because of its sturdy and long lasting properties.
 This type of pavement mainly comprises of rocks and gravel which is combined by way of a binder material (mainly made of some crude oils).
 This binder is an important element to maintain and increase the lifetime of the asphalt pavements.
 But due to the extensive exposure of the pavements to external forces such as U.V.
 Rays, rain, and other chemicals, the wear, and tear along with the removal of the binder onto the asphalt will be ruined in no time.

 Protecting the Asphalt